The slasher that broke the reindeer’s back? VHS Revival Investigates.

 Back in the winter of 1984, the movie was pulled from theatres a week after its release due to widespread protests regarding an advertising campaign which depicted jolly old Saint Nick as a bloodthirsty killer.
 Incredulously, those ads ran on prime time television, which led to an almost medieval outrage from PTA members who had left their children watching Little House on the Prairie, only to return to a nation of distraught preteens keeping an unusually sharp eye on their chimneys.

 So, is the movie worthy of its notoriety?
 Of course not.
 In fact, it doesn’t even come close.
-In my opinion, no horror movie is worthy of such treatment because what we are watching is fiction, plain and simple, and if anyone is to blame for the brief psychological damage it did to a generation of horrified children, it is those sloppy folks at the stations who allowed the movie’s ad campaign to be aired at a time when minors may have been exposed to it.
+In my opinion no horror movie is worthy of such treatment because what we are watching is fiction, plain and simple, and if anyone is to blame for the brief psychological damage it did to a generation of horrified children it is those sloppy folks at the stations who allowed the movie’s ad campaign to be aired at a time when minors may have been exposed to it.
 Murder was around long before this sub-genre came into existence.
 I mean, we’re all adults here.
-If we find a movie to be tasteless or immoral, then we have the right to steer clear of it.
-If we believe that a movie lacks any kind of value, all one must do is look away.
+If we find a movie to be tasteless or immoral then we have the right to steer clear of it.
+If we believe that a movie lacks any kind of value all one has to do is look away.

 It is perhaps worth mentioning that there were other Christmas and even Santa-related slashers long before moral outrage covered itself in sleigh bells.
 In 1974, director Bob Clark practically wrote the rulebook with yuletide stabfest Black Christmas, while 1980 saw the release of Christmas Evil, a bizarre character study which saw a seasonally depressed man dress up as Kris Kringle and go on a deadly killing spree.
 The latter of those movies featured an almost identical premise to Silent Night Deadly Night, as well as a vague subtext concerning sexuality and gender-swapping, yet parents and critics hardly made a peep.